prudaev/sweet-chest/README.md

 # sweet-chest
+---
-this site is not responsive
+This site is not responsive.